 Business owners (persons conducting a business or undertaking) are responsible for the health and safety of their workers, as far as is practicable, as well as the health and safety of visitors, the public and your customers.

-Our Simple steps to safety guide, with useful templates and checklists, helps small businesses to include work health and safety as part of their business planning.
+Our Simple steps to safety audit tool, with useful templates and checklists, helps small businesses to include work health and safety as part of their business planning.
 By following these simple steps you can create a positive work health and safety culture that contributes to the safety of your business.

 If you are serious about work health and safety then you need to lead by example.
 You also need the support of your workers and you can do this by involving them in spotting and solving safety concerns, and talking about them as a team.